tj-wells/coti-docker-method/README.md

 # How are the Docker images built?

-For complete transparency, the Docker images are publicly built in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this container repository</a>.
+For complete transparency, the Docker images are built in public in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this container repository</a>, to ensure that the Dockermages are fully open-source.
 All of the code and executions involved in the build process are automated, and fully public and transparent.

 # Credits